UniqueNetwork/unique-chain/README.md

 tokens -> accounts

-To send tokens from karura:
+To send tokens from Karura to Opal:

 ```
 xtokens -> transfer